How can I tell if the program I graduated (or will graduate) from is an “accredited nursing baccalaureate program”?

 I attached my application to my online profile and am worried it was not received.
 How can I confirm you received all of my application?

 The applicant tracking system only allows for me to upload one document.
-How do I upload my resume, supplemental application, and unofficial transcripts?
+How do I upload my Nurse Residency application packet?